portl4t/ts-lua/README.markdown

 ## Name
-ts-lua - Embed the Power of Lua into TrafficServer.
+ts-lua - Embed the Power of Lua into Apache TrafficServer.

 ## Status
 This module is under active development and is production ready.

 ## Version
 This document describes ts-lua [v0.1.7](https://github.com/portl4t/ts-lua/tags) released on 31 May 2015.
+It can work with Apache TrafficServer v4.x, v5.x.

 ## Google group
 https://groups.google.com/forum/#!forum/ts-lua